renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 + STRUCTURE OF THE OUTPUT DATA (tidy_data.txt)
 + VARIABLES OF OUTPUT DATA (tidy_data.txt)
     + Identifiers
-    + Time-domain signals
+    + Time Measurements
-    + Frequency-domain signals
+    + Frequency Measurements
 + PROCEDURES APPLIED TO THE SOURCE DATA

 # STRUCTURE OF THE OUTPUT DATA